-Gate Gourmet, the catering company serving British Airways, was $\frac{1}{35EP}$ in talks with the TGWU over threatened redundancies, when news came in August 2005 that around 130 temporary workers from Eastern Europe were to $\frac{1}{35EP}$ be brought in.
+Gate Gourmet, the catering company serving British Airways, was in talks with the TGWU over threatened redundancies, when news came in August 2005 that around 130 temporary workers from Eastern Europe were to be brought in.
 Nearly 700 employees gathered in the canteen, demanding an explanation.
 They were ushered into the car park and sacked by megaphone.
 A settlement saving 400 jobs was reached following strike action backed by solidarity from ITF affiliates.

-country workers in 2005.
-However union protests during the period of notice made management nervous - to the extent that they attempted to $storm{sep}^{[1]}$ one of their ferries with security guards, to force out crews and replace them immediately with hired labour from Latvia.
+Irish Ferries offered generous redundancy packages to buy out home country workers in 2005.
+However union protests during the period of notice made management nervous - to the extent that they attempted to storm one of their ferries with security guards, to force out crews and replace them immediately with hired labour from Latvia.
 A compromise was reached, but the issues raised by the dispute are still ongoing.